 • Save

-The only water source on the trail.
+Passing the only water source at the beginning.

 • Save